 A hearty roast lamb calls for equally hearty herbs that can stand up to its intense flavor.

 Yield: serves 8

-- Preheat oven to 350°.
-If your butcher has not already done so, remove all excess fat from the lamb, leaving a very thin layer to protect the meat while cooking.
-Use the tip of a paring knife to make small incisions all over lamb.
-Cut 3 of the garlic cloves into small pieces and slip them into the incisions.
+If your butcher has not already done so, remove the excess fat from the lamb, leaving a very thin layer to protect the meat while cooking.
+Use the tip of a paring knife to make small incisions all over the lamb.
+Cut 3 of the garlic cloves into slivers and slip them into the incisions.